-We are a full ocean container trucking logistics operation providing for drayage service of cargo between points in the Port of New York on the one hand, and points in northern and central New Jersey on the other.
+We are a full ocean container trucking logistics operation providing for drayage service of cargo between points in the Port of New York on the one hand, and all points in New Jersey, all points in Delaware, points in Eastern Pennsylvania, and points in Western New York on the other.
 Our premises consist of offices only, in one single location.
 As such an operation, we never directly handle any of the cargo we transport, since it is always containerized and secured by recorded seal(s).
 Our conveyance is limited to the following three possibilities:

 - Full import ocean containers (empty returned after unloading).

 - Empty export ocean containers (full returned after loading).

 Although we do provide drayage service to importers and exporters, most of our clients are logistics resellers (3PL’s or 4PL’s) including steamship lines (CMA CGM, ONE, Maersk, Cosco), forwarders (UPS, DHL, FedEx), brokers, and trucking companies.
 Obviously, our rates are very favorable for resale.

 Our production force is made up fully of contracted vendor operators, in full compliance with all DOT and FMCSA regulations.
 These regulations require drug testing, equipment inspection, and insurance compliance.
 To that end, vendor equipment is periodically inspected.
 Since there is no opportunity for cargo carriage in vendor equipment, and since all vendor equipment units are tractors, physical searching is not conducted.